chpatola/flask_db/README.md

-# Flask App with a Database: Dance School Enrolment System
+# Flask App with a Postgres Database: Dance School Enrolment System
-An application made within the course "Tietokantasovellus" at University of Helsinki You can use it here: https://aidadanceschool.herokuapp.com

 ## About

-This application enables persons interested in learning modern jazz dance to sign up for dance classes offered by Aida Dance School.
+This application is made within  the course "Tietokantasovellus" at University of Helsinki.
+It enables persons interested in learning modern jazz dance to sign up for dance classes offered by Aida Dance School.
 The app also has a admin section where the courses and enrolments can be managed.
+You can use it here: https://aidadanceschool.herokuapp.com

+#### Admin
+info@aidadanceschool.com & aidarocks_

+#### Student
+student12@student.com & <3aidadance

+## Deployment Instructions (for learning purposes)

+### Develop and test locally
+1. Clone this git repository to your computer
+2. Download pg-install.sh from https://github.com/hy-tsoha/local-pg and run it according to the instructions
+3. cd into the folder for this repo
+4. create an .env file with DATABASE_URL and SECRET_KEY
+5. Run the setup file (I need to fix that!) and open the local version of the app in http://127.0.0.1:5000/

+### Publish on Heroku
+1. Create a free account at Heroku
+2. Create a new app with a name of your choice
+3. Provision postgres database in heroku
+....
+(More to come)

 ### Main functionality for Students
  * See an overview of upcoming courses